Kapil564/Smart-browser-buddy/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-## Author

-Created as part of the ChromeAi project.

 ## Notes